SoftUni-Internal/interactive-content/EN/04-Debugging-Techniques/03-Data-Inspection.md

 # IntelliJ Data Inspection

 - Debugging is all about **data inspection**
-    - What are the local **variables**?
+    - What are the local **variables**
-    - What is in **memory**?
+    - What is in **memory**
-    - What is the **code flow**?
+    - What is the **code flow**
-    - In general - What is the state of the process right now and how did it get there?
+    - In general - What is the state of the process right now and how did it get there
-- As such, the ease of data inspection is key to quick resolution of problems.
+- As such, the ease of data inspection is key to quick resolution of problems

+[/slide]

+[slide hideTitle]

+# Data Inspection

 - IntelliJ offers great data inspection features
     - **Variables**